betaflight/betaflight/docs/development/CodingStyle.md

-#General
+# General

 This document overrides the original Baseflight style that was referenced before.
-This document has taken inspiration from that style, from Eclipse defaults and from Linux, as well as from some Cleanflight developers and existing code.
+This document has taken inspiration from that style, from Eclipse defaults and from Linux, as well as from some Cleanflight and Betaflight developers and existing code.

 There are not so many changes from the old style, if you managed to find it.

-#Formatting style
+# Formatting style

-##Indentation
+## Indentation

-K&R indent style with 4 space indent, NO hard tabs (all tabs replaced by spaces).
+[1TBS](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_(OTBS)) (based K&R) indent style with 4 space indent, NO hard tabs (all tabs replaced by spaces).

-##Tool support
+## Tool support

 Any of these tools can get you pretty close:

 Eclipse built in "K&R" style, after changing the indent to 4 spaces and change Braces after function declarations to Next line.